marchbox/declarative-validation-messages-proposal/PROPOSAL.md

    * Similar to `closedby` attribute on `<dialog>`, it specifies the type of user actions needed to clear the validation message
    * `none`: the validation message can only be cleared with a developer-specific mechanism
    * `input` (or `input-valid`): the validation message can be cleared if the user updates the associated form control’s value and the value is valid
    * `input-any` (or `input`): the validation message can be cleared when the user updates the associated form control’s value, and it doesn’t require the value to be valid.
-Note that the element could display a validation message again when another validity check happens, e.g. the user clicks the submit button
+Note that the *display element* could display a validation message again when another validity check happens, e.g. the user clicks the submit button
 * If multiple *display elements* associated to the same form control meet the display content condition, all the display elements will have `:invalid` state enabled
 * If the associated form control element is disabled, add `:disabled` pseudo class to the *display element*